 CONFIGURATION MANAGEMENT PLAN.
 The Credit Union will develop and document a security-focused configuration management plan.
 The plan will be regularly reviewed and submitted to the Board and/or Supervisory Committee for approval.
 The plan will include procedures for the secure configuration of information systems that store, process, or transmit member information.
 The plan will be distributed to Credit Union personnel who have configuration management responsibilities.
 The plan will be protected from unauthorized access and change.

 Configuration Management Personnel Responsibilities.
-Credit Union officials shall assign personnel (consisting of , , ) to be in charge of information system configuration management.
-These personnel shall have the technical skills to configure information systems using security best practices, and to develop and document the configuration management plan.
+Credit Union officials shall assign personnel (consisting of [4120-9, 4120-9.1, 4120-9.4] ) to be in charge of information system configuration management.
+These personnel shall have the technical skills to configure information systems using security best practices and to develop and document the configuration management plan.
 They will assess the impact of requested configuration changes, approve or disapprove change requests, and test changes (as feasible) before implementation.
 Configuration management personnel shall be included in planning and acquisition processes for new systems or system modifications.
 Configuration management personnel may include, but are not limited to, the Chief Information Officer, system administrators, and system/software developers.
 Configuration management roles and responsibilities will be documented.

 Information System Component Inventory.
 The configuration management plan will include procedures for maintaining an accurate inventory of all information system components, including virtualized systems and resources.
-The inventory shall include information necessary for effective accountability including, but not limited to, the following: system owner, software license information, software version numbers, and machine names and network addresses.
-The inventory shall be reviewed and updated , and when components are installed or removed.
+The inventory shall include information necessary for effective accountability, including, but not limited to, the following: system owner, software license information, software version numbers, and machine names and network addresses.
+The inventory shall be reviewed and updated [4305-1], and when components are installed or removed.

 Baseline Configuration.
 Configuration management personnel shall maintain baselines of Credit Union information systems.